-The summary statistics for the firm characteristic variables and the COC are reported in Table 1 Panel A. The average cash holding is 14% of total assets and the cash savings rate is approximately 1.75% of total assets.
-The average COC is 9.41%, with an average COE of 9.89% and an average COD of 8.43%.
-Panel B shows the decomposition of the standard deviation of the COC across firms and over time.
-As expected, the COD exhibits less variation than the COE cross-sectionally and over time.
+The summary statistics of firm characteristic variables and COC are reported in Table 1 Panel A. The average cash holding is 14% of total assets and the cash saving rate is about 1.75% of total assets.
+The average COC is 9.41% with the average cost of equity (COE) of 9.89% and the average cost of debt (COD) of 8.43%.
+Panel B shows the decomposition of standard deviation of COC across firms and over time.
+As expected, COD exhibit less variation than COE cross-sectionally and over time.

-Figure 1 plots the average annual cash holdings relative to the average COC, COE, and COD over the sample period.
-The striking symmetry of the two series suggests that firms increase (decrease) cash when the COC is low (high).
-Thus, the COC appears to be an important driver of corporate cash holding behavior over time.
-Notably, the COC declined significantly until the early 2000s, which may help explain the increasing trend in cash holdings over the same period documented by Bates et al. (2009).
+Figure 1 plots average annual cash holdings relative to average COC, COE, and COD over the sample period.
+The striking symmetry of the two series suggests that firms increase (decrease) cash when COC is low (high).
+Thus, COC appears to be an important driver of corporate cash holding behavior over time as well.
+Notably, COC has been declining significantly until early 2000s, which may explain the increasing trend in cash holdings over the same period documented by Bates et al. (2009).